 End 3: Sustainability of the profession

-Stakeholders have information regarding how engineering is practised in Canada and engineering is recognized as an attractive profession.
+Engineers Canada works to ensure that stakeholders have information regarding how engineering is practised in Canada and that engineering is recognized as an attractive profession.

 National Engineering Month

 National Engineering Month 2016 saw more than 500 events take place across the country organized by hundreds of volunteers from the provincial and territorial regulators.
 Engineers Canada introduced a new theme for the year’s celebrations—There’s A Place For You—that aims to demonstrate to young Canadians that with engineering’s wide range of disciplines and uses, they can find something that speaks to them.

 Engineers Canada also unveiled a redesigned National Engineering Month website for the 2016 celebrations, with new features that included a place to discover the different engineering disciplines, profiles of everyday engineers, and a Chart Your Course interactive feature that allows visitors to learn how their interests might lead to a career in engineering.

 In 2016, Engineers Canada partnered with DiscoverE, an American not-for-profit organization that has been organizing the Future City Competition in the United States since 1992, which asks middle-school students to imagine, design, and build cities of the future.
 In September 2016, Engineers Canada brought the competition to Canadian classrooms for the first time, with 50 classrooms from the Durham District School Board in Ontario and eight classrooms in Prince Edward Island participating in the competition.